 After Wittgenstein's death, his papers were prepared for publication.
 First out were the Philosophical Investigations (Philosophische Untersuchungen, 1953), followed by Remarks on the Foundations of Mathematics (1956), The Blue and Brown Books (1958), and Notebooks 1914-1916 (1961).
 The Investigations revealed to the world the new "later" Wittgenstein.
 The scientism was gone, and the standard was now "ordinary language."
 Philosophy was still something that was basically superfluously troubled with unnecessary concerns over imaginary issues.
 Language was no longer something to represent a world of facts but a self-contained activity that determines itself.
 Languages, Wittgenstein famously decided, are "games"; and playing the particular language game is to engage in a certain "form of life."
 The rules of the language game are not determined by the nature of the world, but by the training provided by the corrections and example of other speakers.
 One cannot simply determine the truth for oneself, because it is not external reality, but the interaction with others that determines the correct statements.
 The role of this interaction rules out either a "private language" or an absolute truth independent of the standards of a linguistic community.
 Meaning, indeed, is just usage, and there are no independent senses which are to be matched up with reality to determine truth or falsehood.
 The theory of language is just a kind of human "natural history," describing one form of human behavior. [note]

 This theory suffers from paradoxes very similar to those of the Tractatus.
 Does the Philosophical Investigations consist of ordinary language statements?
 Well, no. It consists of Wittgenstein's own, rather esoteric philosophical theory.
 The very feature of calling languages "games" is contrary to the usage of ordinary language -- a natural language, or even an artificial one, is not a game, even though games can be played with a language.
 What linguistic community has trained Wittgenstein in the standards that are expressed in the Philosophical Investigations?
 Well, none.
 Wittgenstein has made it all up himself, like any other original and creative philosopher.
-But it all is then, unfortunately, a private language.
-What is it that founds the truth of Wittgenstein's theory?
+But it all is then, unfortunately, by Wittgenstein's own principles, a private language.
+And what is it that founds the truth of Wittgenstein's theory?
 Well, it is the matters of fact about language.
 But the foundation is then not just usage (certainly not Wittgenstein's unusual and original usage), but the meaning and reference of the theory, which Wittgenstein has figured out and discovered for himself.
 Thus, Wittgenstein's own discomfort, even hostility, towards others who disagree with him, his own solitary reflections and unique genius, all are falsifying counterexamples to his own theory.
-He cannot be a unique truth-finding genius on the basis of his own principles.
-The disagreement of others should be "training" him in the norms of the language of the community, and his solitary reflections are missing a "form of life" context in which alone meaningful statements can be generated.
+He cannot be a unique truth-finding genius on the basis of his own philosophy.
+The disagreement of others should be "training" him in the norms of the language of the community, and his solitary reflections are missing an intersubjective "form of life" context in which alone meaningful statements can be generated.

 In truth, they just don't care.
 They are happy to use logic against philosophers who take logic seriously, but they are not bound by any criteria of meaning or truth themselves, since they actually reject, for reasons that cannot be held up to logical rigor, any such criteria.
 Nevertheless, their reductio ad absurdum critique is bound to be taken seriously by the conscientious, even if its failure, or a logical turnabout, will effect no persuasion or enlightenment on its originators.
 Wittgenstein's arguments, like those of Protagoras, Pyrrho, or Hume, therefore enter into the mix of serious philosophy, even when we know that they will be productive of no positive results and represent no truly credible theory.
 Thus, it was once seriously put to me that Wittgenstein's entire linguistic philosophy was vindicated by no more than his paradox of "rule following."
 This is the sort of thing, then, that can be usefully addressed, despite the supremely paradoxical and incoherent nature of the theory it was (paradoxically) presumed to establish.